lgreski/datasciencectacontent/markdown/repdata-improvingInitialFileReadSpeed.md

 Here are four approaches to improving the response time performance of the initial load.

 1. Set `stringsAsFactors=FALSE` on `read.csv()`.
-One of the default argument settings is to convert strings to factors, and this is very slow for the Storm Data data set (71 seconds read time on an [HP Spectre x-360 laptop]()) vs. 31 seconds when stringsAsFactors=FALSE.<br><br>
+One of the default argument settings is to convert strings to factors, and this is very slow for the Storm Data data set (71 seconds read time on an [HP Spectre x-360 laptop](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/repdata-improvingInitialFileReadSpeed.md#appendix-computer-specifications)) vs. 31 seconds when stringsAsFactors=FALSE.<br><br>
-2. Use a more efficient program to read the data, such as readr::read_csv().
-I write about this in Real World Example: Reading the American Community Survey.
-On my laptop, readr::read_csv() reads the NOAA Storm Data data in 11.3 seconds.<br><br>
+2. Use a more efficient program to read the data, such as `readr::read_csv()`.
+I write about this in [Real World Example: Reading American Community Survey U.S. Census Data](http://bit.ly/2bAdLE9).
+On my laptop, `readr::read_csv()` reads the NOAA Storm Data data in 11.3 seconds.<br><br>
-3. Write logic to read the data once, and save it as a serialized object with saveRDS().
-Once saved, the data can be read with readRDS(), which takes about 10.7 seconds on my laptop.<br><br>
+3. Write logic to read the data once, and save it as a serialized object with `saveRDS()`.
+Once saved, the data can be read with `readRDS()`, which takes about 10.7 seconds on my laptop.<br><br>
-4. Use knitr options to cache results of code chunks.<br><br>
+4. Use `knitr` options to [cache results of code chunks](http://rstudio-pubs-static.s3.amazonaws.com/180_77c843dcecf2406fb89d35dd0476628a).<br><br>

 With #3, the logic to do this would look like the following, including programming statements to track the load, save, and read times.